koltregaskes/canvas-planner/SETUP.md

 ## Optional: GitHub Pages preview
 1. Push this repo to GitHub.
 2. In **Settings → Pages**, choose the `main` branch and the `/ (root)` folder, then save.
 3. The static site will go live with demo tasks.
+Open the full repo path (example: `https://<username>.github.io/canvas-planner/`).
    Creating tasks will stay in your browser until the API is online.
 4. When you later deploy the Node server, the page will automatically switch to live mode and save tasks to the server.

 ## Notes